 Hanoi – French Hospital, 01 Phuong Mai Street, Dong Da District, Hanoi, Vietnam, Emergency Hotline Hanoi- French Hospital: (84-24) 3574 1111, Hanoi-French Hosptial Tel: (84-24) 3577 1100, Email: email@example.com

-The Hanoi- French Hospital has been established for quite some time and they have quite a few foreign and Vietnamese doctors, including many doctors that are French-trained.
+The Hanoi- French Hospital has been established for quite some time and has quite a few foreign and Vietnamese doctors, including many French-trained doctors.
 The hospital does a lot of operations and has many medical experts on site.

 Vin Mec International Hospital – Hanoi, 458 Minh Khai, Hai Ba Trung, Hanoi, Vietnam, Telephone – 0243 9743 556

 Vin Mec International Hospital is one of the newest private hospitals in Hanoi.
 This hospital is new and has a lot of updated medical equipment.
-There are 4 VinMec International Hospitals in Vietnam, besides the one in Hanoi, there is Vin Mec hospitals in Ho Chi Minh, Da Nang and Nha Trang, Vietnam.
+There are 4 VinMec International Hospitals in Vietnam; besides the one in Hanoi, there are Vin Mec hospitals in Ho Chi Minh, Da Nang, and Nha Trang, Vietnam.

-Like the Hanoi-French Hosptial, the VinMec International Hospital also has a mixture of some foreign and highly skilled Vietnamese doctors.
-Also, like the Hanoi- French Hospital, many of the Vietnamese doctors have been trained overseas.
+Like the Hanoi-French Hospital, the VinMec International Hospital also has a mixture of foreign and highly skilled Vietnamese doctors.
+Also, like the Hanoi- French Hospital, many Vietnamese doctors have been trained overseas.

 What If Your Illness or Injury is Serious?

-- Get back home to get the care you need. – As soon as you are able to travel, then get back home to see your own doctor and get the care you need.
-This way there would be no question about the quality of the medical care you are getting.
+- Get back home to get the care you need. – As soon as you can travel, then get back home to see your doctor and get the care you need.
+This way, there would be no question about the quality of your medical care.

-- Go to Thailand, Singapore or Hong Kong for your medical care.
-Many foreigners if they need to have specific tests or need better medical facilities will go to ‘Bangkok, Thailand, Singapore or Hong Kong.
-So if going home is not an option or the flight is too long for you to be able to handle returning home, then going to another one of these Asian countries maybe your best option.
+- Go to Thailand, Singapore, or Hong Kong for your medical care.
+Many foreigners who need specific tests or better medical facilities will go to ‘Bangkok, Thailand, Singapore, or Hong Kong.
+So if going home is not an option or the flight is too long for you to be able to handle returning home, then going to another one of these Asian countries may be your best option.

 If you get injured somewhere in North Vietnam, your best option is to try to get back to Hanoi as soon as possible to go to a clinic or hospital in Hanoi, If the Hosptial or Clinic in Hanoi is not able to give you the care that you need then you should either try to go home or go to Thailand, Singapore or Hong Kong or another country that can help you with your medical needs.